Rivanjose/video-game-sales-analysis/README.md

    - The dataset is loaded correctly.
    - The filtering criteria (games released after 2005) work as expected.
    - No errors occur during execution.
+### Break down into end-to-end tests

+These tests confirm that the functions for data extraction, processing, and filtering operate as intended.

+Examples of Tests:
+1. Open a CSV file containing sales information for video games.
+2. After 2005, filter games were released.
+3. Determine the overall sales for every area.
+4. Present a prepared output of the results.

 ## Deployment
 To use this script in a production environment: